rfitzus/FinalCheckJobEntry/README.md

 - A final operation has been specified on the job, and has not run into the resequencing error.
 - None of the material parts are inactive in Epicor.
 - Checks for resequence issues
 - Checks for Obsolete Operations.
-Any Operation Description starting with (OB is considered obsolete
+Any Operation Description starting with "(OB" is considered obsolete

 ![](images/03-FinalCheckJob_01.png)